aarasawa/Project_SwampFish/HackTheBox/Basics of Penetration Testing/You Need to Walk Before You Can Run/Sequel/sequel.md

 #### Difficulty: <code>Very Easy</code>

-#### Machine Tags: vulnerability assessment, databases, mysql, sql, recon, weak credentials
+#### Machine Tags:
+  vulnerability assessment
+  databases
+  mysql
+  sql
+  recon
+  weak credentials

 #### Description
   Understanding structure of a database and learning how to traverse and gather information from a database.